-Return the paper or other item for rewriting; the grade may be lowered.

-Give a failing grade on the paper or other item-"F" if a letter grade is used or zero if a numerical grade is used.

-Give the student who plagiarized a failing grade in the course.
+- 1. Return the paper or other item for rewriting; the grade may be lowered. - 2.
+Give a failing grade on the paper or other item "F" if a letter grade is used or zero if a numerical grade is used. - 3.
+Give the student who plagiarized a failing grade in the course. - 4.
+Recommend sanctions, including disciplinary expulsion from the university.
+All cases should be referred to the student conduct system. - 5.
 Recommend sanctions, including disciplinary expulsion from the university.
 All cases should be referred to the student conduct system.